-Iceland fined for worker's death fall

 Iceland Foods Limited fine for Rotherham death fall

-Iceland Foods has been fined £2.5m over the death of a contactor who fell through a ceiling.
+Iceland Foods has been fined £2.5m over the death of a contractor who fell through a ceiling.

 Tony Hopkins was working at one of the firm's stores in Rotherham when he fell about 10ft (3m) from a platform that was missing a handrail.